 2) Vulnerability that the other person may not fulfill the expectation; and

-When mediators understand the different forms of trust and the means to assist parties to begin to rebuild trust they help to ensure resolutions are workable and sustainable.
-Mediators can facilitate the trust building process through facilitating conversations about how the parties will begin rebuilding their trust through mutual understanding of what is required, and how to ensure that the steps are carried out.
+When a workplace mediator understands the different forms of trust and has the ability to assist people rebuild trust, they increase the likelihood that resolutions will be workable and sustainable.
+Workplace mediators can facilitate the trust building process through facilitating conversations about how the parties will begin rebuilding their trust through a mutual understanding of what is required, and how to ensure that the key steps are carried out.

-The key to high performance workplace mediation is for the mediator to be ever-focused on their own skill development in these five key areas (amongst many others).
+The key to high performance workplace mediation is for the workplace mediator to be ever-focused on their own skill development in these five key areas (amongst many others).
 With each new skill they are better equipped to ensure effective and sustainable resolutions to high-level, complex workplace disputes.

 [i]Chemers, M. (1997).
 An integrative theory of leadership.
 Lawrence Erlbaum Associates Publishers.